Survival conditions for an IT person

 - Today, they are increasingly saying that the future is in open source solutions.
 Why?
 And what is their advantage over commercial offers?

-- In the 1990s, early 2000s, most software wasdeveloped by large companies.
-They were monopolists or shared markets among themselves.
-Therefore, these companies occupied a dominant position, consumers actually had to adapt to their requirements.
-This concerned the limitations of their products, the functionality could not be expanded, as for producers the problems of individual consumers had little value, known shortcomings could remain uncorrected for a long time, new functionality was rarely added, licenses cost a lot of money.
-There were many different reasons why closed-source programs were in demand, and there were no other alternatives.
-On the other hand, it is precisely this state of affairs that has led programmers to develop the programs they need and provide access to their source code.
-Consumers have already had a choice: to use alternative solutions that can be independently developed, or to continue investing in commercial products.
+— In the 1990s and early 2000s, most software wasdeveloped by large companies.
+They were monopolists or divided markets among themselves.
+Therefore, such companies occupied a dominant position; consumers were actually obliged to adapt to their requirements.
+This concerned the limitations of their products, the functionality could not be expanded, since for manufacturers the problems of individual consumers were of little importance, known shortcomings could remain uncorrected for a long time, new functionality was rarely added, licenses cost a lot of money.
+There were many different reasons why; closed-source programs were in demand, and there were no other alternatives.
+On the other hand, it was precisely this state of affairs that led programmers to develop the programs they needed and provide access to their source code.
+Consumers already have a choice: use alternative solutions that they can customize themselves, or continue to invest in commercial products.

-The idea of open source, in fact, gaverevolutionary impetus in the development of the entire IT industry.
-I think, thanks to the open and free Linux operating system, we now have smartphones that are comfortable and accessible to everyone.
-And a lot of different software, invisible to ordinary users, such as containers.
+The idea of open source software has actually givena revolutionary impetus for the development of the entire IT industry.
+I think that thanks to the open and free Linux operating system, today we have smartphones that are convenient and accessible to everyone.
+And a lot of different software that is invisible to ordinary users, such as containers.

 Let us think for a moment that if everything in the world is alsowould closed software dominate?
 It is unlikely that smartphones would be available, if only because the software would have to pay as much as for the hardware and for each individual application, which we also download for free.
 Most people would still prefer button phones.
 In turn, a small number of users would not require the development of cellular networks - 4G, 5G, high-speed Internet channels and other related industries.
 A similar situation occurs inside IT, access to technology creates new ideas and gives new opportunities.